polkadot-fellows/RFCs/text/0135-compressed-blob-prefixes.md

 ### Overview

-The current approach to compressing binary blobs is defined in [subsection 2.6.2](https://spec.polkadot.network/chap-state#sect-loading-runtime-code) of Polkadot spec.
-It involves using `zstd` compression, and the resulting compressed blob is prefixed with a unique 64-bit magic value specified in that subsection.
-Said subsection only defines the means of compressing Wasm code blobs; no other compression procedure is currently defined by the spec.
+The current approach to compressing binary blobs involves using `zstd` compression, and the resulting compressed blob is prefixed with a unique 64-bit magic value specified in that subsection.
+The same procedure is used to compress both Wasm code blobs and proofs-of-validity.

-However, in practice, the current de facto protocol uses the said procedure to compress not only Wasm code blobs but also proofs-of-validity.
-Such a usage is not stipulated by the spec.
 Currently, having solely a compressed blob, it's impossible to tell what's inside it without decompression, a Wasm blob, or a PoV.
-That doesn't cause any problems in the current de facto protocol, as Wasm blobs and PoV blobs take completely different execution paths, and it's impossible to mix them.
+That doesn't cause problems in the current protocol, as Wasm blobs and PoV blobs take completely different execution paths in the code.

-Changes proposed below are intended to:
-* Bring the spec into line with the currently used de facto protocol;
-* Define the means for distinguishing compressed blob types in a backward-compatible and future-proof way;
+The changes proposed below are intended to define the means for distinguishing compressed blob types in a backward-compatible and future-proof way.
-* Implement the means defined;
-* Deprecate the legacy compression/decompression mechanism in favor of the proposed one.

-### Proposed spec changes

-* Add a subsection titled "Blob Compression" and describe how the binary data is compressed generally and list the following well-known prefixes:
+It is proposed to introduce an open list of 64-bit prefixes, each representing a compressed blob of a specific type compressed with a specific compression method.
+The currently used prefix becomes deprecated and will be removed or reused when it is no longer in use.

+The proposed list of prefixes to support the current as well as currently known future work follows:

 | Prefix name | Prefix bytes | Description |
 | -- | -- | -- |